DefNotIrf/DC-Motor-Controller-Simulator/README.md

 - Overshoot — how much the response exceeds the setpoint
 - Rise Time — time taken for the response to reach 90% of the setpoint
 - Settling Time — time taken for the response to stay within a tolerance band around the setpoint

+Outside of the simulator, we can also plot the respective outputs against the setpoint, which the default are step response

 ---